 Tax relief and income assistance is available to people affected by the downturn in business due to the COVID-19 (novel coronavirus).
 We have a range of ways to help depending on your circumstances.
 If you have a tax agent, they should also be able to help.

-More information about the impact of COVID-19 on health, travel, education and business and community issues is available on the New Zealand Government Website.
+More information about the impact of COVID-19 on health, travel, education and business and community issues is available on the Unite against COVID-19 Website.

 Provisional tax estimates